Top 4 CBD Syrups

 Most syrups are sold as nighttime supplements with the addition of melatonin, a naturally-occurring hormone in the brain responsible for regulating sleep cycles.

-When you think about CBD syrup, three things come to mind: simply syrup, cough syrup, and pancake syrup.
+When you think about syrup, three things come to mind: simply syrup, cough syrup, and pancake syrup.
 Liquify sugar and you can call anything syrup.
-The CBD version combines the popular hemp-based supplement with added sleep-inducing ingredients like melatonin.
+The cannabidiol version combines the popular hemp-based supplement with added sleep-inducing ingredients like melatonin.

-Every time you turn the corner, it seems like there’s a new CBD product showing up to the scene – but hear us out on CBD syrup.
+Every time you turn the corner, it seems like there’s a new product showing up on the scene – but hear us out on syrup.
 As a liquid, this delivery method is a dream come true for people who don’t enjoy smoking cannabis or swallowing capsules.
-Additionally, drinking a spoonful of CBD syrup before bed could improve your anxiety and sleep.
+Additionally, drinking a spoonful of syrup before bed could improve your anxiety and sleep.

-What are the best CBD syrups?
+What are the best syrups?
 To save you time, we picked the top brands worth trying.
-If you’re sensitive to smoke, don’t like the taste of hemp, or prefer to drink CBD-infused beverages, this small yet satisfying list of the best CBD syrups is sure to hit the spot.
+If you’re sensitive to smoke, don’t like the taste of hemp, or prefer to drink infused beverages, this small yet satisfying list of the best syrups is sure to hit the spot.

 What Is CBD Syrup?

-CBD syrup is an easier way to consume cannabidiol (CBD).
-Most CBD syrups are sold as nighttime supplements with the addition of melatonin, a naturally-occurring hormone in the brain responsible for regulating sleep cycles.
+Syrup is an easier way to consume cannabidiol.
+Most syrups are sold as nighttime supplements with the addition of melatonin, a naturally occurring hormone in the brain responsible for regulating sleep cycles.

-As an alternative to vaping or smoking flower, CBD syrup is a sweetened liquid that tastes good and still has anti-anxiety and sleep-inducing properties of CBD.
+As an alternative to vaping or smoking flower, syrup is a sweetened liquid that tastes good and still has antianxiety and sleep-inducing properties of CBD.

-The appeal of CBD syrup has to do with it being easy to swallow.
-People with sensitive throats and lungs may find it easier to consume CBD this way.
-You can find CBD syrup in familiar flavors like grape and cherry which is reminiscent of cough syrup, but again, they’re completely different.
+The appeal of syrup has to do with it being easy to swallow.
+People with sensitive throats and lungs may find it easier to consume extract this way.
+You can find syrup in familiar flavors like grape and cherry which is reminiscent of cough syrup, but again, they’re completely different.

 Why Do People Use CBD Syrup?
 Is CBD Syrup an Alternative to “Lean?”

 Along with tetrahydrocannabinol (THC), CBD is a common cannabinoid found in the cannabis plant.
-CBD is non-intoxicating and doesn’t make you “high” like THC.
-While we’re debunking myths, CBD syrup isn’t the same thing as lean, also known as “purple drank.”
+Cannabidiol is non-intoxicating and doesn’t make you “high” like THC.
+While we’re debunking myths, syrup isn’t the same thing as lean, also known as “purple drank.”
 Lean is made by mixing prescription grade cough syrup with soda and other sugary beverages.
-Still, some people may seek out CBD syrup as a healthier alternative to lean or cough syrup.
-CBD is non-addictive, unlike some of the cough syrup in the traditional concoction.
+Still, some people may seek out syrup as a healthier alternative to lean or cough syrup.
+Cannabidiol is non-addictive, unlike some of the cough syrup in the traditional concoction.

-However, lots of people seem to enjoy CBD syrup for a variety of other reasons, especially as a sleep aid.
+However, lots of people seem to enjoy syrup for a variety of other reasons, especially as a sleep aid.
 While it’s not cough syrup, some customers report that it feels soothing for a cold or scratchy throat.
-For people giving CBD to kids, sweet liquid supplements have an obvious appeal as well.
-Of course, it’s especially important to consult a doctor before giving CBD to young people.
+For people giving this compound to kids, sweet liquid supplements have an obvious appeal as well.
+Of course, it’s especially important to consult a doctor before giving it to young people.

 While CBD syrup is a unique product, some may prefer it to a capsule or smoking in order to help them get a better night’s sleep.